 Note: Majors planning to pursue graduate or professional studies should speak with Biology faculty as soon as possible to determine which other courses (e.g., calculus, physics, organic chemistry) should be taken.

-The requirements for a minor in Biology are the following: Biology 110/151 (4 hours credit); two 200-level "core" courses to be chosen from among the following: Biology 201, 203, 204 (8 hours credit); two additional Biology courses at the 300-level, or, one course at the 300-level and the remaining 200-level "core" course listed above.
-At least one of these courses must include a laboratory (7-8 hours credit).
+The requirements for a minor in Biology are the following: Biology 110/151 (4 hours credit); 8 hours credit chosen from among the following: Biology 201, 203, and 204; one elective Biology course at the 300-level (3-4 hours credit); and an additional elective Biology course at the 200- or 300-level (3-4 hours credit).
+At least one of these elective courses must include a laboratory.